OpenDataServices/noteql/README.md

 ### Multiple Statements in one cell

-Sometime putting all your SQL statements in separate cells can make your notebook looks messy or hard to follow.
-If you start any line in your SQL with `%%nql` then it will work the same as using it at the top of the cell.
+Sometimes putting all your SQL statements in separate cells can make your notebook look messy or hard to follow.
+If you start any line in your SQL with `%%nql` then it will work the same as using it at the top of a new cell.

-This example will create a new table and them preview it in one cell:
+This example will create a new table and then preview it in one cell:

 ```python
 %%nql CREATE mynewtable